swatiyad01/swatiyad01/README.md

 #  About Me

-Currently transitioning into a Data Analyst role with a strong focus on Excel and SQL.
-Developing analytical skills through real-world datasets and hands-on projects.
-Improving problem-solving, data interpretation, and business understanding.
+Aspiring Data Analyst skilled in Excel, SQL, and Power BI, focused on transforming data into actionable business insights through hands-on projects.
 ---

 ##  Socials